alonsosilvaallende/Random-Survival-Forest-GBCSG2/README.md

 # Random-Survival-Forest-GBCSG2
-Introduction to Random Survival Forest using Scikit-Survival
+Introduction to Random Survival Forest using Scikit-Survival using Cox Proportional Hazards model as baseline